 Corrected entry: The judge sentences Kimble to death by lethal injection.
 The judge does not have the power to decide the method of execution.

-New this month Correction: In 1993, Illinois used lethal injection as the form of execution.
+Correction: In 1993, Illinois used lethal injection as the form of execution.
 The only time they would use the electric chair was if something happened where lethal injection was not viable or did not work, however, it was never a primary option.
 Therefore, there were no other methods for anyone to choose and judge was merely letting Kimble know how he will be executed.

 Corrected entry: After the bus has crashed they show a shot of a dead convict with his feet against a broken window, looking out at the train.
 Two or three shots go by and his feet are in a different position each time.